The Macallan Edition Series: whiskies for drinking?

 Nose: Complex yet structured.
 Notes of toffee apples, plums, peaches in syrup, orchard blossom, oak and vanilla.
 The alcohol is well integrated.

 Palate: Medium mouthfeel.
 Vanilla fudge and more toffee apples.
 Ripe plums, dried oranges, and good quality milk chocolate.
 Oak from the casks with a touch of gentle wood spice.
-Again, the alcohol is well integrated with no burn.
+Again, the alcohol in Macallan Edition No 6 is well integrated with no burn.

 Finish: Medium to long finish through rich fruit and fudge to end with a little warming wood spice.

-I enjoyed this dram - its a nice whisky, and an easy drinker.
+I enjoyed the Macallan Edition 6.
+It's a nice whisky, and an easy drinker.
 As perhaps one might expect, it's carefully constructed with complimentary flavour notes and well integrated alcohol that adds body without heat.

-Would I pay retail for it?
+Would I pay retail for Macallan Edition 6?
 I think I probably would, yes.
 I'd do so recognising I am paying for some branding, and that's okay.
-Would I pay significantly above retail at auction; no, I wouldn't - it's lovely, but there are lots of other lovely whiskies out there.
+Would I pay significantly above retail at auction; no, I wouldn't - Macallan edition 6 is lovely, but there are lots of other lovely whiskies out there.

 The great thing about Mark's idea of sharing the bottle around is that you can see what a range of whisky folk thought of this dram; here are some of the other reviews that are out, at the time of writing.